 The representation of death which will be presented in this work is based on the lifecycle displayed in Figure 2 below.

 Taking the birth as the starting point, the lifespan of an individual organism continues until its death.
 However the lifespan may overlap at the end with the beginning of Biological Death processes, one or more of which will ultimately lead to its death.
 This definition is grounded on the fact that several factors can simultaneously influence the lifetime of an individual organisms and provoke its death, such as an accident or an illness, or both e.g. a stroke caused deadly traffic accident.
-Although being a simplification only introduced for matter of easy statistical computation, many mortality registries worldwide allow to capture and store only one single main cause of death.
+Despite being a simplification only introduced for the easy handle of statistics, many mortality registries worldwide are able to capture and store only one single main cause of death.
 In our ontology we follow this simplification, although extending it to accommodate multiple causes would be a quite straightforward process without additional computational costs for querying.

 At a given moment an individual organism can acquire a certain disease, e.g. dengue fever, which may cause premature death, depending on the disease, comorbidities and the health conditions.
 The endpoint of existence of an individual is usually attached to one or more causes, which are determined by medical investigation.
-In medical terms, a cause is a function of the physiological state of the individual; it can be related to previous biological death processes, registered or not, in the life of an individual.
+In medical terms, a disease cause is a function of the physiological state of the individual; it can be related to previous biological death processes, registered or not, in the life of an individual.

 Assuming all data is available, it should be possible to describe and trace the sequence of causally induced and at times overlapping pathologic processes which affect the life of that organism, from birth to death.
 Some of them may damage the organism’s overall physiological state to such an extent, that they directly initiate a process of physiological death, leading to death itself.
-This sequence of events is sometimes evidenced by the records of an individual when the cause of death was previously registered in a morbidity system, i.e. the cause of death was already known.
+This sequence of events is sometimes evidenced by the records of an individual when the cause of death was previously registered in a morbidity system, i.e. the primary cause of death was already known.

-We base our definition of 'life' on the work by Koshland [19], who identifies its key-characteristic to be
+We base our (necessary but not necessary and sufficient) definition of 'life' on the work by Koshland [19], who identifies its key characteristic to be

-the inherent capability of being naturally programmed (as described in the DNA)
+the inherent capability of development according to a program(as described in the DNA) in normal conditions of life.

 the accomplishment of kinetic interactions (such as genome and metabolism)